-Shareholder proposals intended to be included in our proxy materials for and voted on at our 2023 annual general meeting of shareholders ("2023 AGM") pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8") must be received on or before December 18, 2022, by us at our principal executive offices located at ReWalk Robotics Ltd., 3 Hatnufa Street, Floor 6, P.O.B.
-161, Yokneam Ilit 2069203, Israel, Attention: Chief Financial Officer.
+Shareholder proposals intended to be included in our proxy materials for and voted on at our 2023 annual general meeting of shareholders ("2023 AGM") pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8") must be received on or before February 23, 2023, by us at our principal executive offices located at ReWalk Robotics Ltd., 3 Hatnufa Street, Floor 6, P.O.B.
+161, Yokneam Ilit 2069203, Israel, Attention: Principal Financial Officer.
 Rule 14a-8 and other SEC proxy regulations govern the submission of shareholder proposals and our consideration of them for inclusion in the proxy materials for the 2023 AGM.

 Additionally, pursuant to the requirements of Israeli law and our Articles of Association, any shareholder of ReWalk who intends to present a proposal at the 2023 AGM (including to nominate a director candidate not named in such proxy statement) outside the procedures in Rule 14a-8 must hold at least 1% of our outstanding voting power.
 Proposals must be received by us on or before February 23, 2023.
-However, if the date of the 2023 AGM changes by more than 30 calendar days before or after May 24, 2023, we must receive the written proposal by the earlier of (i) the seventh calendar day after the day on which we call and provide notice of the 2023 AGM and (ii) the fourteenth calendar day after the day on which we first publicly disclose the 2023 AGM.
+However, if the date of the 2023 AGM changes by more than 30 calendar days before or after July 27, 2023, we must receive the written proposal by the earlier of (i) the seventh calendar day after the day on which we call and provide notice of the 2023 AGM and (ii) the fourteenth calendar day after the day on which we first publicly disclose the 2023 AGM.
 All shareholder proposals must be sent to ReWalk Robotics Ltd., 3 Hatnufa Street, Floor 6, P.O.B.
-161, Yokneam Ilit 2069203, Israel, Attention: Chief Financial Officer, be appropriate for consideration by shareholders at a meeting, and be made in the manner set forth in Article 22(c) of our Articles of Association and in accordance with the provisions of the Israel Companies Law.
+161, Yokneam Ilit 2069203, Israel, Attention: Principal Financial Officer, be appropriate for consideration by shareholders at a meeting, and be made in the manner set forth in Article 22(c) of our Articles of Association and in accordance with the provisions of the Israel Companies Law.
 Shareholder proposals for the nomination of directors must also include certain additional information, the consent of the proposed director nominee(s) to serve as our director(s) if elected and a declaration signed by the nominee(s) declaring that (i) there is no limitation under the Israel Companies Law preventing the election of the nominees(s) and (ii) all of the information that is required to be provided to us in connection with such election under the Israel Companies Law and under our Articles of Association has been provided.
+In addition, shareholders who wish to submit director nominee proposals for inclusion in our proxy materials must comply with the requirements of Rule 14a-18 of the Exchange Act, including the filing of a Schedule 14N, in order to have their nominees included in our proxy materials for the 2023 AGM.
 The foregoing provisions do not affect a shareholder's ability to request inclusion of a proposal in our proxy statement within the procedures and deadlines set forth in Rule 14a-8, as cited in the paragraph above.